pillaikartik10/python-football-data-analysis/README.md

 4. Calculating Total Goals scored, and find out the top teams w.r.t.
 Goals scored per game.
 5. Check for any correlation between the Winning %, and Goals per game.

-Finally, we fit a Simple Linear Regression Model on the Winning % and Goals scored per game, and find out the accuracy of the prediction by the machine model.
+Finally, we fit a Simple Linear Regression Model on the Winning % and Goals scored per game, and find out the accuracy of the prediction by the machine learning model.